keshava/energy-transitions-sb-ctl/README.md

 Beta release - Shell reserves the right to modify the API functionality currently offered.

-IMPORTANT: Competitions requests using an API version prior to 1.0.0 may not work.
+IMPORTANT: Sandbox requests using an API version prior to 1.0.0 may not work.
 If you are encountering difficulties with requests, please check your version with `sdusbctl --version`.
 If it is below 1.0.0, please update with `pip install sdusbctl --upgrade`.

 ## Installation